muazra/Keyless-Entry-System/README.md

-Keyless Entry System via Facial Recognition (Project KES)
+Keyless Entry System via Facial Recognition
 ---------------------

 A smart lock system that allows for entry using unique facial recognition algorithms.